Skulduggery Pleasant: Film adaptation

-A film adaption was in development under Warner Brothers but according to Derek Landy, the script was "the worst thing [he had] ever read", with Skulduggery Pleasant a "skeleton body who somehow retained his head and face", and a musical number where he danced to Michael Jackson's "Man in the Mirror".
+A film adaption was in development under Warner Brothers but according to Derek Landy, the script was "the worst thing [he had] ever read", with Skulduggery Pleasant a "skeleton body who somehow retained his head and face", a magnifying glass magic wand, and a musical number where he danced to Michael Jackson's "Man in the Mirror".
 In December 2010, Landy announced on his blog that the movie rights were back with him.
 In October 2019, Landy confirmed he had written a new screenplay draft, adapting the first novel and elements of a short story.
 In interviews with the Irish Examiner and The Nerd Daily in March and April 2021, Landy confirmed he was continuing the development of a screenplay.